WWE Friday Night Smackdown preview: The WrestleMania go-home show lineup - Pro Wrestling Dot Net

 -Ricochet vs. Humberto vs. Angel in a Triple Threat for the Intercontinental Championship.

-Powell’s POV: There may be additional battle royal entrants, but those were the wrestlers shown in the graphic for the match.
-Smackdown will be live from Dallas, Texas at American Airlines Center, which will play host to the WWE Hall of Fame ceremony afterward.
-Join Jake Barnett for our weekly live review of Smackdown as the show airs Friday on Fox at 7CT/8ET.
+Powell’s POV: Smackdown will be live from Dallas, Texas at American Airlines Center, which will play host to the WWE Hall of Fame ceremony afterward.
+Join Jake Barnett for our weekly live review of Smackdown as the show airs on Fox at 7CT/8ET.
 Dot Net Members will have exclusive access to Jake’s audio review.
-Jake will be filling in for me while I handle the live review of the ROH Supercard of Honor pay-per-view on Friday night.
+Jake will be filling in for me while I handle the live review of tonight’s ROH Supercard of Honor pay-per-view.

 Be the first to comment